Quickly create your Alabama Health Care Directive and Living Will

 - Free HIPAA release form

 If you ever become incapacitated and unable to make your own health care decisions, your loved ones and health care providers may not know what treatment choices to make on your behalf.
-A health care directive and living will, sometimes referred to as an advance directive for health care, is a legal document you can use to make your end-of-life medical treatment preferences clear.
-With a health care directive and living will, you can relieve your loved ones from potentially agonizing over difficult treatment choices for you in the future.
+A living will, sometimes referred to as an advance directive for health care, is a legal document you can use to make your end-of-life medical treatment preferences clear.
+With a living will, you can relieve your loved ones from potentially agonizing over difficult treatment choices for you in the future.

-With FindLaw, you can easily create a health care directive and living will.
+With FindLaw, you can easily create a living will.
 Click on the links below to jump down the page:

 For One Person